lecode-official/pytorch-federated-learning/README.md

 ## License

-The code in this project is licensed under MIT license.
+The code in this project is licensed under the MIT license.
 For more information see the [license file](LICENSE).